avenirer/CodeIgniter-MY_Model/README.md

 		//By default, MY_Model uses the files (CodeIgniter's file driver) to cache result.
 If you want to change the way it stores the cache, you can change the $cache_driver property to whatever CodeIgniter cache driver you want to use.

 		$this->cache_prefix = 'mm';
-		With $cache_prefix, you can prefix the name of the caches.
+		//With $cache_prefix, you can prefix the name of the caches.
 By default any cache made by MY_Model starts with 'mm' + _ + "name chosen for cache"

 		parent::__construct();
  	}